SoftwareSachin/cloneAPti/replit.md

 ## Changelog

 - July 11, 2025.
+Updated ad logos to match navigation logo:
+  * Changed academic projects ad logo from favicon.gif to new-logo.gif
+  * Updated logo imports to use the same animated logo as navigation
+  * Ensured consistent branding across all ad components and navigation
+  * All ads now display the same professional animated company logo
+- July 11, 2025.
 Simplified SKIT Students Discount component to reduce lag:
   * Reduced component from 334 lines to 145 lines for better performance
   * Removed heavy animations (animate-pulse, animate-bounce, animate-spin)